 Is Jicama Bad For Dogs

-The only parts of the jicama plant that is good for dogs is the peeled flesh from the root bulb.
+The only part of the jicama plant that is good for dogs is the peeled flesh from the root bulb.
 The skin, the seeds, and the leaves are all toxic to dogs.

 Yes, every other part of the jicama plant is bad for dogs.
 Keep them away from these parts of the plant.

 Jicama has tons of amazing health benefits for your dog.
+Many dog owners like to give their dog jicama as a healthy treat.
 You might even find it listed as an ingredient in some dog food.